-- an attractive yield of over 5.5% - inexpensive valuations which remain close to long-term average credit quality.
-That said, concerns about impact of any potential trade restrictions on EM growth have increased.
+- an attractive yield of over 5.5% - inexpensive valuations which remain close to long-term average

 However, the asset class has higher sensitivity to rising US Treasury yields.
 Within EM USD government bonds, the HY component has lower interest rate sensitivity compared to the IG component.
 The risk of higher US Treasury yields, expectations of a stronger USD which could be a headwind for commodity prices going forward and investor flows make us adopt a more cautious stance.